Quality Savannah Cats & Kittens ~Instagram~Facebook~Tiktok~

 Provide plenty of vertical space and enrichment to prevent boredom.

-Bred from the African Serval (famous for the largest ears relative to body size in cats), Savannahs quickly gained fame.
-Generations affect size and traits: F1s are largest/most exotic, while F3+ are more predictable and domestic-like.
+Bred from the African Serval (famous for the largest ears relative to body size in cats), Savannahs quickly gained attention.
+Generations affect size and traits: F1 and F2 are generally the largest/most exotic, while F3+ are more predictable and domestic-like.

 Servals are exotic animals—not truly domesticated—and are not recommended as pets for the average home.
 They require vast space, whole prey diets, climbing/enrichment, and specialized care.
 Many can exhibit destructive or hard to manage behaviors (high jumps, marking, food aggression, moodiness) and not suitable for a home with small children, a busy household or homes that may relocate.
 Legality varies widely by state in the US (e.g., legal without permit in some like Nevada, Alabama; permits required or banned in others like California).
 Always check local laws, USDA regulations, and consider ethical/safety issues—most experts advise against private ownership unless you are well prepared and educated on their needs and habits.